rissem/meteor-mocha-core/README.md

 # practicalmeteor:mocha-core

+This is an internal package.
+Please use [practicalmeteor:mocha](https://atmospherejs.com/practicalmeteor/mocha).

 This is a fork of [mike:mocha-core](https://atmospherejs.com/mike/mocha-core) with the following changes:

 1. Removed the mocha npm dependency so we can use any mocha version with the server side fibers aware code that mike has created.